Chandrakant817/Admission-Prediction/README.md

 #### Framework used: Flask
 #### Python Version: 3.7

-## Admission Prediction using Machine Learning
+## Admission Prediction using Machine Learning.
+(Regression Use Case)
 <!------------------------------------------------------------------------------------------------------------------------------>
 ### Based on Students data we are able to Predict whether that perticular student is eligible or not for the Admission.